Gennady Korotkevich: Biography

 In the fall of 2012, he moved to Russia to attend ITMO University.
 In the summer of 2013, he helped ITMO defeat Shanghai Jiao Tong University and the University of Tokyo to win the 37th International Collegiate Programming Contest World Finals, held in St. Petersburg.
 He also won the annual Google Code Jam from 2014 to 2020.

 In a 2014 interview, Korotkevich said he was unsure of his career plans after graduation, saying he'd focus on his education and possibly go into science.

 In a 2017 interview, Korotkevich said he had received job offers from Google and Yandex, but that he had turned them down and would instead continue with his degree in computer science at ITMO.

 In 2019, Korotkevich was a PhD student at ITMO.

+On August 30th, 2024, Korotkevich became the first to break the 4000 Elo barrier on Codeforces.
+Before this, the highest rating category was thought to be "Legendary Grandmaster" achieved at rating 3000, for which users would be rewarded by having the first letter of their handle turn black and the rest of the handle red.
+On August 30th, Korotkevich revealed the rating category above "Legendary Grandmaster": the category "Tourist", named after Korotkevich's own handle.
+The handle coloring of this category is an inverted "Legendary Grandmaster" Nutella coloring—the first letter red and the rest of the name black.
+Only one user has reached the category "Tourist" after Korotkevich; that is "jiangly", whose category is now "Jiangly."

+Korotkevich currently works at Cognition AI, an artificial intelligence company based in San Francisco, California, founded by IOI gold medalists.

 Career achievements

 A more comprehensive list of achievements can be found at the Competitive Programming Hall Of Fame website.